-WHAT IS BENOQUIN MONOBENZONE 20 SKIN DEPIGMENTING AGENT
+WHAT IS BENOQUIN 20 MONOBENZONE CREAM SKIN DEPIGMENTING AGENT

-WHAT IS BENOQUIN CREAM WITH MONOBENZONE 20 USED FOR
+WHAT IS BENOQUIN CREAM MONOBENZONE CREAM 20 USED FOR

 - Benoquin cream with 20% monobenzone should be used strictly according to the instructions provided by your dermatologist to get the most effective results from usage.
 It is normally administered to the area surrounding the discolored patches two to three times each day, but your individual instructions will depend on the severity of your condition and your skin type.